awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/ReceiveMessage.rst

 You can use the |sdk-net| to receive messages from an |SQS| queue.

-.. topic:: To receive a message from an |SQS| queue
+To receive a message from an |SQS| queue:

 #.
 Create and initialize a :sdk-net-api:`ReceiveMessageRequest <SQS/TSQSReceiveMessageRequest>`
    instance.
 Specify the queue URL to receive a message from, as follows.